benbscholz/detect/README.md

 ## About

 detect.js retrieves information about the user's browser using navigator.userAgent and navigator.platform.
-As these attributes can be changed easily, detect.js should be used to alter the behavior of a website for a specific platform.
+As these attributes can be changed easily, detect.js should NOT be used to alter the behavior of a website for a specific platform.
 See feature detection.
 ## Usage

 Add detect.js to your page: